kmad/kmad.github.io/_posts/2025-12-30-AI-Hedonic-Treadmill.md

 > The excitement around Opus 4.5 is a good example of this;

-A recent pre-print paper, ["The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs"](https://arxiv.org/abs/2509.09677) is an attmpe to measure one dimension: long-horizon instruction following.
+A recent pre-print paper, ["The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs"](https://arxiv.org/abs/2509.09677) is an attempt to measure one dimension: long-horizon instruction following.
 The authors argue that while many benchmarks emphasize an LLM's ability to plan and reason, isolating execution is key to evaluating long-horizon capabilities.

 This is the "holy grail" of AI: a long-running agent that can accomplish tasks with accuracy sufficient to delegate economically useful work.
 The authors drive this home:
 > *"If the length of tasks a model can complete indicates its economic value, continued investment in scaling compute might be worth the cost, even if short-task benchmarks give the illusion of slowing progress."*